hphelion/documentation/cli.windows.2.reference.md

 : Access key ID.

 **b**
-: Comma-deliniated bucket names to be copied to the HP Helion Cloud system.
+: Comma-deliniated bucket names to be copied to the HP Helion Public Cloud system.

 ###Examples###